Predeclared in STREAMS

 stream_length(xs) → {number}

 Returns the length of the stream xs.
-Iterative process; time: O(n), space: O(1), where n is the length of xs.
+Iterative process.
 Lazy?
 No: The function needs to explore the whole stream

 Parameters: